maxzintel/maxzintel/README.md

     leisure:
     - 🏎️ When I am not hacking away at work and/or on GitHub, I spend my time wrenching on
-    - my project car (now a 1982 Porsche 911SC, but the image above is some art of my old
-    - 2001 BMW M5!), reading business or sci-fi books, playing games, exercising, or in the sauna.
+    - my project car (now a 1982 Porsche 911SC, previously a BMW E39 M5!), reading business or sci-fi books, playing games, exercising, or in the sauna.

     contact:
     - 📮 Contact me via email (maxz@hey.com) or LinkedIn (linkedin.com/in/max-zintel).